Indigo42/RestApiDemo/README.md

 This is a REST API that controls creating, retrieving, updating, and deleting users via JSON.
 It is written in C#, and it uses ASP.NET MVC and Entity Framework Code First.

+The project was created in Visual Studio Express 2012 for Web; it has not been tested in earlier versions of Visual Studio.

 Specification
 -------------